spencer-shadley/completed-class/21-mern/3-saturday-review/activities/1-review/quiz-with-answers.md

 1. React Static assets - `react`, `tech-knowledge`

-   :question: External CDNs can be linked in the **_ file, and static assets placed in the _** folder, that will not be processed by Babel or Webpack.
+   ❓ External CDNs can be linked in the **_ file, and static assets placed in the _** folder, that will not be processed by Babel or Webpack.

    - index.js, src
    - index.html, public ✅